Close

 c.
 Annual Return

-Pursuant to the provisions of Section 134(3)(a) of the Companies Act, 2013 read with the rules made thereunder, the Annual Return of the Company has been disclosed on the website of the Company and web link thereto is: http://britannia.co.in/investors/ annual-report.
+Pursuant to Section 134(3)(a) of the Companies Act, 2013 read with the Rules made thereunder, the draft Annual Return prepared as per Section 92(3) of the Companies Act, 2013 in Form MGT-7 has been placed on the website of the Company at https://britannia. co.in/investors/financial-performance/annual-report.

 d.
 Whistle Blower Policy